m99coder/cloud-native-enterprise-nodejs/README.md

 # HAProxy detects that the API is down
 # re-start the API server and HAProxy will include it into load-balancing again
 ```

+By default a health check is performed on Layer 4 (TCP).
+If `haproxy.cfg` defines `option httpchk GET /health` for a backend the health check is changing to be on Layer 7 (HTTP), as you can see in the stats dashboard (`LastChk` column).